 Financial assets and liabilities classified as amortized cost are recognized initially at fair value plus or minus any directly attributable transaction costs.
 Subsequent measurement is at amortized cost using the effective interest method, less any impairment losses.
-The Fund classifies cash, interest and other receivables, loan receivable from related parties, due from related parties, due to related party, fund manager cost recoveries payable, other accounts payable and accruals and loans payable to related parties as amortized cost.
+The Fund classifies cash, interest and other receivables, due to related party, fund manager cost recoveries payable, loan payable to related party and other accounts payable and accruals as amortized cost.